slovdahl/python-spothinta-api/README.md

 As this repository uses the [pre-commit][pre-commit] framework, all changes are linted and tested with each commit.
-You can run all checks and tests manually, using the following command:
+You can run all checks and tests manually using the following command:

 ```bash
 poetry run pre-commit run --all-files